-Summary Table Voluntary Product Accessibility Template Criteria Level of Support & Supporting Features Remarks and explanations Section 1194.21 Software Applications and Operating Systems DOES NOT SUPPORT Keyboard navigation is not provided for all menu commands.
-Many controls in dialog boxes such as tabs and tree controls are not keyboard accessible.
-Panels that make use of complex controls and graphics are not keyboard accessible.
-With the exception of application menus, role, state and identity information is not available for most controls in the product interface.
-Section 1194.22 Web-based Internet Information and Applications NOT APPLICABLE Section 1194.23 Telecommunications Products NOT APPLICABLE Section 1194.24 Video and Multi-media Products NOT APPLICABLE Section 1194.25 Self-Contained, Closed Products NOT APPLICABLE
+Summary Table Voluntary Product Accessibility Template Criteria Level of Support & Supporting Features Remarks and explanations Section 1194.21 Software Applications and Operating Systems DOES NOT SUPPORT System Analyzer component does not support this criterion.
+Other components support it with exceptions.
+Section 1194.22 Web-based Internet Information and Applications NOT APPLICABLE Section 1194.23 Telecommunications Products NOT APPLICABLE Section 1194.24 Video and Multi-media Products NOT APPLICABLE Section 1194.25 Self-Contained, Closed Products NOT APPLICABLE Section 1194.26 Desktop and Portable Computers NOT APPLICABLE Section 1194.31 Functional Performance Criteria DOES NOT SUPPORT System Analyzer component does not support this criterion.
+Other components support it with exceptions.

-Section 1194.26 Desktop and Portable Computers NOT APPLICABLE Section 1194.31 Functional Performance Criteria SUPPORTS WITH EXCEPTIONS With the exception of application menus and some controls, elements in the product user interface are not accessible to screen readers.
-There is limited keyboard access to some tabbed dialog boxes.
-The product supports the use of screen magnifiers but for some controls there is not a clear indication of current focus and focus is not exposed programmatically.
-The product's command line interface provides a textual interface for a subset of the product functionality.
 Section 1194.41 Information, Documentation and Support SUPPORTS Information, documentation and support are in compliance with the requirements.